The hCG blood test. There’s so much wrapped up in that one prick. I know it well.

 At about 12 days post ovulation, your doctor’s analysis of your hCG levels is probably as follows:

-• Below 5 mIU/mL clinically speakings you are not pregnant.
+- Below 5 mIU/mL clinically speaking you are not pregnant.
 I’m so sorry.
-We call this a BFN, a big fat negative because it feel awful that your dreams are popped.
+We call this a BFN, a big fat negative, because it feel awful that your dreams are popped.
 It’s disappointing and even devastating every time it happens and it usually doesn’t get easier.
-Take time for yourself to be well.
+Take time for yourself.
 It’s not selfish to give yourself what you need.
 Talk to someone.

-There is a huge range of what is normal.
+There is a huge range of what is considered normal.

-Check out this website to see a database of self reported betas from women at various DPO (Days Post Ovulation) and their hCG levels that have led to a live birth. ; for embryo transfers add the two numbers http://www.betabase.info/chart/basic/single;
+Check out this website to see a database of self reported hCG betas from individuals at various DPO (Days Post Ovulation) and their hCG levels that have led to a live birth; for embryo transfers add the two numbers.

 Regardless of the test results, keep taking your prenatal vitamin and medication(s) your doctor has prescribed, if that’s applicable, unless they’ve instructed you otherwise.